Women’s Health Series

 During the ultrasound I was lucky enough to get a technician who was normally based at a hospital ER.
 She took one look and said I had Calcific Tendonitis– essentially a calcium deposit sitting in my rotator cuff.
 This condition is caused when the tendons are damaged or injured and the body tries to repair them by throwing down huge amounts of calcium.
 Over time this calcium builds up inside the tendons causing massive inflammation and impinging on the joints – the movement of the shoulder relies on all parts working in harmony.

 In my case the calcium was starting to lock my shoulder up when I lifted my arm and causing bursitis in the shoulder capsule as the shoulder tried in vain to function properly.
-The technician turned the ultrasound machine around and showed me what was happening as I moved my arm up and down, great for someone like me who is a visual learner.
-Once I could see what the issue was it made my understanding and ultimately my decision to have the surgery, much easier.
 My left shoulder also showed a much smaller deposit of calcium.

 An appointment with an Orthopaedic Surgeon confirmed the diagnosis and I was told the only option was surgical repair to remove the calcium deposits via arthroscopy and undertake any tendon repairs whilst in situ.
 Recovery was six weeks in a sling, no driving for eight weeks and extensive rehabilitation physiotherapy.
 Total recovery and full range of movement would take six months.
 SIX MONTHS!
-I was shocked speechless at this point as I was sure it could be flushed out or at the very least only require a short stint in the sling.
-But it was not to be.
 This is a major joint that requires careful and systematic recovery.

 By December 2018 the pain was so intense, I couldn’t sleep, use a computer mouse and my shoulder was frequently jamming up.
-In the space of a week I took out a personal loan for living expenses and informed my employer I would be taking extra leave over the Xmas break to get the surgery done.
+So I informed my employer I would be taking extra leave over the Xmas break to get the surgery done.

 Surgery – what to expect